 – The Artists resident in Extra EU countries or in a country that is not bound by EU economic treatises who have a registered VAT number may ask for exemption from paying the VAT amount of the participation fee.

 All exhibiting artists are more than welcome to do so, of course, but it is up to them to decide whether they will be present or not.
-However, they are kindly requested to inform the FB Organising Secretariat about their decision no later than 15 September 2017.

 The Florence Biennale has entered a partnership agreement with the Firenze Convention & Visitors Bureau in order to allow the exhibiting artists to take advantage of special room rates during the days in which the biennial takes place.